 - 30% Protein, 15% Fat, 5% Fiber.

-Their Prey line is grain-free only, and they are aimed at all-life stages again.
-There isn’t a recipe specifically designed for the puppy or senior life stages, or small or large breeds.
+Their Prey line is grain-free only, and they have aimed at all life stages again.
+There isn’t a recipe specifically designed for the puppy or senior life stages or small or large breeds.
 Unfortunately, this product line is not available on Chewy, but it is available on their website and other online platforms.

 Sierra Mountain Wet Food Adult Formula

 - Grain-free formula.

 - Great as a dry food topper.

 - 351 Calories per can.